MinhPhanBabsonMSBA/auto-annotated-portfolio/content/pages/index.md

       Portfolio!**</div>

-      <div style="text-align: center">###### A business analyst with a strong
+      <div style="text-align: center">###### I am Mike Phan, a Master's Student
-      foundation in machine learning, data analytics, and cloud-based data engineering.
+      at Babson Graduate School of Business with a strong foundation in machine learning, data analytics, and cloud-based data engineering.
 With hands-on experience in Python, R, SQL, and modern BI tools like Tableau and Power BI, I specialize in transforming complex data into actionable business insights.</div>

     actions:
       - type: Button